Kirov wolf attacks: 1945

 A new series of bolder, more numerous attacks occurring in many of Kirov's localities began in the spring of 1945.
-On April 29, in the village of Golodayevshchina of the Rudakovskiy district, 17-year-old Maria Berdnikova was attacked by a wolf, concealed by thick vegetation, on a field some 50 meters from stables.
-When the girl's cries attracted a crowd, the wolf repeatedly picked her up, scaled a 1 meter high wattle fence and left her only after carrying her for 200 meters.
+On April 29, in the village of Golodayevshchina of the Rudakovskiy district, 17-year-old Maria Berdnikova was attacked by a wolf, concealed by thick vegetation, on a field some 50 metres from stables.
+When the girl's cries attracted a crowd, the wolf repeatedly picked her up, scaled a 1 metre high wattle fence and left her only after carrying her for 200 metres.
 As the villagers carried the girl off, the wolf followed them to the edge of the village, ignoring their cries and threatening gestures.
 The wolf approached the village several times that day, and carried off a lamb the day after.
-The official who investigated the incident was G.P Kamenskiy, who postulated that the wolf's daring behaviour was likely explained by the complete absence of hunters or rifles in the village, as arm bearers and firearms had been called to the Eastern front.
+The official who investigated the incident was G.P.
+Kamenskiy, who postulated that the wolf's daring behaviour was likely explained by the complete absence of hunters or rifles in the village, as arm bearers and firearms had been called to the Eastern front.
 On May 1, in the Mamaevschchina village of the Vasilkovskiy locality, 7-year-old Volodya Gorev was grabbed on the throat by a wolf and carried toward a forest.
 He was released only after a villager fired a shot, and survived the ordeal as his neck had been protected by a thick scarf.
 Later, in the village of Shiriaevo of the Nemskiy district, 5-year-old Pimma Molchanova was grabbed by a wolf while washing rubber boots with a friend by a rivulet.
-A rescue party discovered the girl's body 500 meters away from the rivulet with a throat bite and a partially eaten leg.
+A rescue party discovered the girl's body 500 metres away from the rivulet with a throat bite and a partially eaten leg.